What is student loan default?

 Federal student loans

-According to the U.S. Department of Education, there are three main ways to get your federal student loans out of default: paying your entire loan balance in full, pursuing loan rehabilitation or applying for loan consolidation.
+Outside of this temporary relief, there are three main ways to get your federal student loans out of default: paying your entire loan balance in full, pursuing loan rehabilitation or applying for loan consolidation.
 Since most people cannot afford to pay their loans off in one big chunk, rehabilitation and consolidation are the only options most can consider.

 With federal loan rehabilitation, you start by contacting your loan servicer.
-When you rehabilitate a federal loan through the FFEL Program loan, you must:
+When you rehabilitate a federal Direct Loan or FFEL loan, you must:

 - Make nine affordable monthly payments (as determined by your loan holder) within 20 days of the due date and agree to these terms in writing.